BTeeKay/BTeeKay/README.md

 ## Hello there!

-I'm Brian, I'm a Software Engineer at UBS working with Java, Dotnet, Python, Ansible and Azure.
+I'm Brian a Software Engineer at UBS working with Java, Dotnet, Python, Ansible and Azure.

 ## Contact Me